-Follow-up virus testing of G4 material is not required except when virus-like symptoms are detected during inspection.
+Follow-up virus testing of G4 material is not required for containerized grapevines maintained according to the requirements of this program, unless virus-like symptoms are detected.

-2.4.3 Specific requirements for the production of containerized grapevines
+2.4.4 Specific requirements for the production of containerized grapevines

 Containerized grapevines must meet all the requirements of this program as outlined in this document, and the specific containerized requirements outlined below must also be followed.